 I need legal advice.
 How can I contact you?

 For a quotation for advice about a legal matter concerning land, send me an email outlining the background and attaching any key documents.
-You don’t need to give all the details and all the documents in this initial email, just a summary (I will let you know if I need more information before a quote can be given) but if you do want to provide a significant number of documents initially a convenient way to do so is in a ZIP file.
+You don’t need to give all the details and all the documents in this initial email, just a summary.
+I will let you know if I need more information before a quote can be given.